-If you’re planning to visit one of our six Saint Paul-based colleges, here's what else is there to do while you’re in the area.
+If you’re planning to visit one of our seven Saint Paul-based colleges, here's what else is there to do while you’re in the area.

 Entertainment and sports